- All lunchboxes should contain at least one serve of fruit and one serve of vegetables

 When planning, it is important to select a food item from each of the core food groups, that way you are guaranteed to provide a healthy balanced lunchbox.
 The five food groups from the Australian Guide to Healthy Eating are:

 - Meat or meat alternatives

 Choosing items from each of the five food groups will give children all the nutrition they need to play and to learn for the whole school day.
-Using the ABCD poster will also help make this task a little easier.
+Download the ABCD poster (A4) or ABCD poster (A3) to help make this task a little easier.

 Lunchbox rewards and treats

 The Department of Education’s Healthy Food and Drink Policy encompasses areas that are under direct responsibility of the Principal.
 This means that teachers are not permitted to use unhealthy (red) food based rewards in the classroom for good behaviour.
 Suitable alternatives include items such as pens, pencils, stickers or free time as an incentive.

 This is a concept that parents can also support.
 Rewarding good behaviour with lollies or chocolates sends the wrong message to children who form an association with unhealthy food items and good behaviour.
 Next time you believe your child needs a reward or an incentive rather than reaching for the mini chocolate bar or lollypop, try one of the following:

 - stickers, special notes from family members or drawings